Transform Easytrieve to modern languages by using AWS Transform custom

 Workflow

-EZT business rules extracted using AWS Transform for mainframe
+Step 2 – Extract business rules using AWS Transform Custom

 Use the validation agent to test the functional equivalence against mainframe output.
 The Self-Debugger Agent autonomously fixes issues.
 Final deliverables include validated Java code and HTML validation reports.